Dr Krzysztof Nawratek

 - Research interests

-My research interest lies in spatialized post-secular thought.
-In my work, I investigate non-dialectic relationships between post-secularism and space.
-This investigation has two intertwined threads.
+I am interested in spatialized post-secular thought and non-dialectic modes of thinking.
+These investigations have two intertwined threads.
 The first is more theoretical (in a tradition of hermeneutic inquiry) investigation of radical contextualization, radical inclusivity and in general how The Absolute Other’s (‘das ganz Andere’ defined by Rudolf Otto) influences are actualized in space.
 The second is more empirical; it focuses on religious imaginations and religion-related behaviours in space.
 This more empirical perspective is then contextualised as a framework in order to decolonize Western (post)Christian urban and architectural discourses.

-- View this article in WRRO Kuala Lumpur Community, Infrastructure and Urban Inclusivity.
-Built Environment City Studies.
+- View this article in WRRO Kuala Lumpur: Community, Infrastructure and Urban Inclusivity.
+Abindgon: Routledge.

 - Total Urban Mobilisation.
-Ernst Jünger and Post-capitalist City.
-Palgrave.
+Ernst Jünger and the Post-Capitalist City.
+Palgrave Macmillan.

 - View this article in WRRO Holes in the Whole Introduction to the Urban Revolutions.
 Washington: Zero Books.